Ferdus615/Library-Management-API/README.md

 A robust, scalable backend service for managing library operations, built with [NestJS](https://nestjs.com/), [TypeORM](https://typeorm.io/), and [PostgreSQL](https://www.postgresql.org/).

+Read the Documentation.md file for more comprehensive documentation.

 ## 🚀 Overview

 This API provides a comprehensive solution for libraries to manage books, members, loans, reservations, and fines.
 It features a Role-Based Access Control (RBAC) system and integrates with Supabase for cloud storage.